Jimmy the Chimp

-Jimmy (1952-1968) was a male chimpanzee and animal actor, trained by actor and magician John Calvert.
-He performed in the 1953 film Dark Venture, alongside Calvert.
-Jimmy was also featured in Calvert's magic shows in the United States, and on-board his luxury yacht throughout Asia and Australia.
+Jimmy (1952–1968) was a male chimpanzee and animal actor, trained by actor and magician John Calvert.
+He performed in the 1956 film Dark Venture, alongside Calvert.
+Jimmy was also featured in Calvert's magic shows in the United States, and onboard his luxury yacht throughout Asia and Australia.
 He died of a heart attack at the age of 16 at the Perth Zoo.

 Career

 Jimmy was born in Portuguese East Africa (now Mozambique) around 1952.
 He was recruited from the wild by John Calvert to appear in the "white hunter" film Dark Venture (1956).
 Calvert was a travelling magician, film actor, and director.
 He received fame for playing the debonair detective Michael Waring (aka 'The Falcon').
 He was also a notorious self-promoter and claimed that Jimmy was the same chimpanzee who played Cheeta in Johnny Weissmuller Tarzan movies.
 However, this was a fabrication, as the last of these Tarzan films was released in 1948, several years before Jimmy was born.
 Calvert shot Dark Venture on location in East Africa in 1953, but the film was not released until 1956.
 After filming, Calvert brought Jimmy back to California to live and work with him.

 In 1957, Calvert and Jimmy set sail on a tour of the Pacific, onboard the luxury yacht Sea Fox.
 They performed magic shows in Honolulu, Korea, Japan, Singapore, Malaysia, the Philippines, before finally arriving in Darwin in June 1959.
 Jimmy was almost fully grown by they time the yacht arrived in Australia.
 He purportedly became very difficult to manage at sea, often attacking Calvert and members of the crew.

 Jimmy was denied entry by Darwin quarantine officers, who warned Calvert that the animal would be put down if brought ashore.
 Instead Calvert kept him onboard the yacht, and arranged with the Taronga Park Zoo to take Jimmy when they arrived in Sydney.
 The zoo was reportedly "delighted" by the prospect of receiving a young male chimpanzee.